What Are Core Values? How to Find Yours and Live with Clarity

 Here’s an example:

-Let’s say you get offered a high-paying job at a big, well-known company.
-On paper, it’s perfect — great salary, cool title, fancy benefits.
+You get offered a high-paying job at a big, well-known company.
+On paper, it’s perfect.
+But once you start, it just feels… off.

 quote 1 -How to Find Your Core Values — and Actually Start Living with Clarity

-How Many Core Values Should You Have on Your List?
+How Many Core Values Should You Have?

 How to Choose Your Core Values